Chart Color Schemes

 Residential development activity is lower than average in Donvale - Park Orchards according to AreaSearch's national comparison of local real estate markets

-Donvale - Park Orchards averaged approximately 48 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+Donvale-Park Orchards has averaged approximately 48 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
 A total of 241 homes were approved during this period, with an additional 8 approved so far in FY26.
 Despite a decrease in population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average construction cost value for new properties is $607,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In terms of commercial development, $18.3 million in approvals have been registered this financial year, suggesting balanced activity in this sector.
-Compared to Greater Melbourne, Donvale - Park Orchards has seen slightly more development, with 25.0% above the regional average per person over the past five years.
-This has maintained good buyer choice while supporting existing property values.
+The average construction value of new properties is $607,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In terms of commercial development, $18.3 million in approvals have been registered this financial year, suggesting balanced activity compared to Greater Melbourne.
+Donvale-Park Orchards has slightly more development than the regional average per person over the past five years, maintaining good buyer choice while supporting existing property values.
 However, building activity has slowed in recent years and is below the national average, reflecting the area's maturity and possible planning constraints.
-New building activity consists of 50.0% detached dwellings and 50.0% townhouses or apartments.
+New building activity shows an equal split between detached dwellings (50%) and townhouses or apartments (50%), offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+This marks a significant change from the current housing mix, which is predominantly houses (90%).

-This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
-This marks a significant change from the current housing mix, which is predominantly houses (90.0%).
-The estimated population per dwelling approval in the area is 462, indicating a quiet, low activity development environment.
-Population forecasts predict Donvale - Park Orchards will gain 722 residents by 2041.
+The estimated population density of 462 people per dwelling approval reflects its quiet, low activity development environment.
+Population forecasts indicate that Donvale-Park Orchards will gain an additional 722 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development